shermanhui/project-asteroids/README.md

 Art and sound work provided by Kenney.nl for his [SpaceShooterRedux](http://opengameart.org/content/space-shooter-redux) artpack

+[Foundation HTML5 Animation with JavaScript](https://books.google.ca/books?id=RmphScK8u-gC&printsec=frontcover#v=onepage&q&f=false) was referenced for several animation solutions

+Thanks to rwrountree for being a second pair of eyes and good advice! :)

 ## Contribute
 Please feel free to contribute and build off of this.
 Also, let me know of any issues!